ElliottStarosta/STEM_Council/README.md

 3. **Build errors**: Ensure all dependencies are installed with `npm install`
 4. **Styling issues**: Check that CSS files are properly linked in `index.html`
 5. **JavaScript errors**: Verify browser console for specific error messages
+6. **Markdown content not rendering**: Ensure proper Markdown syntax in content files
+7. **Images not uploading**: Check file permissions and size limits
+8. **Netlify Functions not working**: Verify function deployment in `netlify/functions/`

 ### Development Tips